Nishanksingla/Face-Recognition-using-VGG_FaceNet/README.md

 I have used VGG Net which includes 13 convolutional layers, 3 fully connected layers, and ReLu, Max-Pooling, Dropout layers in between.

 ##Training
-For training, I have used Transfer Learning to train my network and to achieve more accuracy in fewer iterations.
+For training, I have used Transfer Learning to train the network and to achieve more accuracy in fewer iterations.
 In the training, I have used the pre-trained weights instead of initializing the weights randomly i.e trained caffemodel on the same network/model but on the different dataset.

 To use Transfer Learning, I have executed the following command from Caffe root folder to train the model.